Greece Bike Tours

 Visit to the sulfur springs in Agia Paraskevi

 This is a supported tour in which the guide drives the support vehicle, transfers luggage, and stops at interesting sites along the way.
 It is required that all riders wear a helmet.
 (Helmets are available to rent.)
+Your guide will assist you with organizing breakfasts and lunches.
+The price for lunches is NOT included in your tour price but can be paid on the spot.

 Before you travel, please check your country's passport and visa requirements and the passport and visa requirements of the country/countries you plan to visit.
 For US citizens, the US Department of State website is a good source of information.
 The Country Information tab in the International Travel section provides details about passport validity, blank passport pages required, etc. For our other international clients, please be sure that you research your own country's travel requirements.
 It is each traveller's responsibility to insure proper documentation.

 This is a "supported tour" in which there will be a van transferring luggage and stopping at certain points throughout the route.
 To fully enjoy this tour, you should be in good physical condition.
 You will have to cope with a few steep ascents!
 You will traverse good coastal asphalt roads, gravel, and macadam mountain roads (some bumpy sections are possible).
-Some of the routes include short but steep ascents/descents on off road.
+Some of the routes include short but steep ascents/descents on off-road.
 All roads are quiet and calm with low traffic in the tour’s active season.
 The tour is recommended for hybrid/trekking bikes or mountain bikes.

 Where You’ll Stay